minjun0622/MKS21X-FinalProject/README.md

 Chong ran into a problem with the Yur class.
 While adding new code, there has been issue with branching and changing.
 That issue has been fixed.

 1/18/19
 The difficulty has been implemented.
 However, there was a problem because the rows and columns, when it becomes a two digit number, it will push some numbers out of the way.
 Looking to fix that.

+1/20/18
+Chong worked on the board class by adding varibles that keeps track of how many mined tiles there are, how many are revealed, and if the board is completed (it is completed if number of numbered of revealed tiles equals the number of total tiles minus the number of mined tiles).
+Chong also edited the MineSweeper class (the main method) so when the board is fully revealed without revealing any mined tiles, the user gets a win message and the sanner closes.
+As of now, the user only needs to reveal every non mine tile instead of doing so and flagging all non mine tile as well, so we need to add another variable that keeps track of flags that are on mine tiles.
+The placeMines method still needs to be worked on.